sex with adhd

 Surprising, Lesser Known Facts About ADHD & Sex

 ADHD, or Attention Deficit Hyperactivity Disorder, affects 366 million children and adults globally (or that we know of so far, at least with an official medical diagnosis).
-Whether you know it or not, you’ve probably befriended or dated someone with this neurological condition, which is thought to affect the brain’s levels of dopamine and can seriously hinder one’s memory, concentration, and ability to function in day-to-day adult life.
+Whether you know it or not, you’ve probably befriended or maybe even dated someone with this form of neurodiversity, which is thought to affect the brain’s levels of dopamine and can seriously hinder one’s memory, concentration, and ability to function in day-to-day adult life.

 The ADHD person is often characterized as being completely unable to relax, always jumping up at the slightest distraction and making impulsive decisions, especially when it comes to sex and relationships.
 They’re assumed to be the enthusiastic and happy person in the room, and often have a reputation for promiscuity.